safoisgod/NYC-Yellow-Taxi-Trip/README.md

 ## Contact

-For questions or suggestions, contact me at [your email or GitHub username].
+For questions or suggestions, contact me at iamnanasafo@gmail.com.